What you need to know for all of our courses

 On the Avalanche Training Level 1, you need to be 'intermediate'.
 You can ski any 'blue' run in control and have some experience of varied and off-piste terrain but not essential.
 If you have experience of using touring equipment that's great.
 We will be travelling in low consequence backcountry terrain on day 3 of the course.

 Please ensure you have rescue and personal insurance that covers you for the whole mountain outside of ski areas, not just off-piste.
 Please check your policy.

 Touring set - Ski / split-board equipment with appropriate skins, ski crampons (couteaux) and poles with big baskets on.
 We have had people with snowshoes and a Board in the past.
 It kinda works but can be monstrously hard work and slow if you have this combo for touring.
 Think about hiring a split-board set-up for the course.
 Most importantly bring what you'd normally si off-piste / backcountry with.

 Transceiver (digital), probe and shovel.
 If you are buying one for the course contact us first.
 We can recommend decent ones.
 Basically they need to be robust.
 The light-weight ones won't cut it and we may even demonstrate this by bending them out of shape!
 Look at the BCA, G3gear and Ortovox kit.
 We use this stuff but there are other suitable makes too such as Black Diamond and Mammut.
 Don't scrimp on this kit!

-If your transceiver is more than about 15yrs old and you don't know if it is digital it's probably worth buying a modern replacement.
+If your transceiver is more than about 15yrs old or you can't remember how old it is and you don't know if it is digital it's probably worth buying a modern replacement.

 Suitable clothing for running around in the snow and standing around.
 You will go from hot to cold so make sure you have the right kit.
 Two pairs of waterproof gloves as a minimum as we spend a lot of time with our hands in the snow!
 Oh, and a rucksack to put kit in that you can also attach skis / board too.